Zettlr/Zettlr/README.md

 # Zettlr [_ˈset·lər_]

-A powerful markdown editor with fulltext search, exporting capabilities and an integrated tree view.
+Zettlr is a powerful Markdown editor designed for people who work with text in a structured way and need to retain control over millions of words in thousands of files.

 [Visit the Website.](https://zettlr.com/)